Third Party/Company Payment

 Students will be permitted to attend class and to utilize facilities only after they have cleared all their financial obligations to the University.
 In addition, student transcripts and diplomas will not be released until all debts have been paid.

-Veterans must be matriculated in an undergraduate degree program and have all appropriate paperwork on file in the Office of Veterans Services, 71 Wilder St., McGauvran Hall, Room #353, Lowell.
-For additional information, please see the website or call 978-934-2461 for detailed information.
-Veterans' waivers are available for on-campus undergraduate courses provided there is a sufficient number of tuition-paying students enrolled to bear the cost of instruction and provided there is space available.
+We invite all Veterans to contact the Office of Veterans Services at 978-934-2461 or email: Veterans@uml.edu for information on VA benefits and State Veterans Waivers.
+Waivers must be requested by students matriculated in an undergraduate degree program through the Office of Veterans Services. they are applicable to on campus courses only provided there is space available and there is a sufficient number of tuition paying students enrolled to bear the cost of instruction.
 Due to the high cost of online, blended and off-campus courses, there are no waivers available for these courses.
-There are no waivers for Directed Studies, Departmental exams, Practicums, and Internships.
-Merit and Need-Based Assistance Grants for online courses may be available to veterans who are presently enrolled in undergraduate degree and certificate programs and who are making satisfactory academic progress towards their degrees or certificates.
+There are no waivers for Directed Studies, Departmental Exams, Practicums, and Internships.
+Merit and Need-Based Assistance Grants for online courses may be available to veterans who are presently enrolled in undergraduate degree and certificate programs.

 Third Party Payment